Complete moduli of cubic threefolds and their intermediate Jacobians: Extending the intermediate Jacobian map versus extending the Prym map

 For an isolated singularity $x\in X$, of analytic type $T$, we denote by $\operatorname{Def}_{T}$ the deformation functor of the singularity of $X$ at $x$.
 For local complete intersection singularities, there is a deformation $\mathcal X_T\to B_T$ of the singularity of $X$ at $x$ that is semiuniversal in the sense that the induced map of deformation functors

 is formally smooth and an isomorphism on tangent spaces.
-If $X$ has exactly $n$ singular points $x_1,\ldots,x_n$, which are isolated lci singularities of types $T_1,\ldots, T_n$ respectively, then one obtains a commutative diagram of deformation functors
+If $X$ has exactly $n$ singular points $x_1,\ldots,x_n$, which are isolated lci singularities of types $T_1,\ldots, T_n$ respectively, then after replacing the $B_{T_i}$ with suitable \'etale covers, one obtains a commutative diagram of deformation functors

 The basic fact we want to use is the following: